robertpyke/Tutorials/aws/ddb_materialized_view_via_lambda/README.md

 A Map has a mapId (our unique identifier).

 A Point is on a map (so it references the map).
-A point with have a category associated with it.
+A point will have a category associated with it.
 For example: "Restaurant", or "Landmark".

 The Map has some summary data about the points on it (e.g. how many points are associated with the map).
 That data (the summary about points), is our materialized view.
-We're going to store it back on the Map, but you could also write
+We're going to store it back on the Map, but you could also write it to a separate table.

+We're going to be using AWS to represent this overall flow.
+Representing our infrastructure in code should be considered "best practice".
+We'll be using CloudFormation to represent our infrastructure.
+This allows us to review and track(audit) our infrastructure changes.
+It also makes it easier to roll-back to a previous infrastructure state.

+You can find the architecture CF stack for  this tutorial as a sibling file to this README (cf.json).

 CloudFormation Template
 --------------------